 3 hours: Upper level Social Science Elective (300-/400-level)

 Complete details on BINTM admission requirements, the curriculum and course descriptions are provided under ‘BINTM program details’ and in the IIT Undergraduate Bulletin.

-Learn more about BINTM specializations using the links below (install links to each dedicated specialization page using the specialization names).
+Learn more about BINTM specializations using the links below.
 Specializations require completion of four (4) courses within one of the identified focus areas below.
 Pursuing a specialization is optional, but of interest to many students.
 Individuals with multiple interests may complete elective requirements by simply choosing seven (7) courses amongst all electives available (both Technical and Specialization).